JosephABudd/kickzig/The-Plan.md

 1. I'll open with
    * a verbose list of contacts if there are any,
-   * or the add a new contact screen if there are no contacts.
+   * or a form to add a new contact if there are none.
 1. In the list of contacts, if the user clicks on a contact then a modal lets the user view the contact information and select what to do.
    * Edit, Remove, Cancel.
-1. Records can be stored in a sqlite file.
+1. Contact information can be stored in a sqlite file.

 ## The front-end